 Mrs Hinch shared a before and after photo

 Where coronavirus is concerned, Mrs Hinch's method will certainly do the trick.
 The acidity in white vinegar works to effectively dissolve dirt and bacteria, without tarnishing and removing the shine from your jewellery, while the bicarbonate of soda will react with the vinegar to cut through any grease and help to reinforce its original sparkle.

-Dri Pak's extra strength white vinegar is 50% stronger than most products, while the spray top will work for other surfaces around the house – just unscrew to pour with ease.
+The Stardrops white vinegar spray is highly rated on Amazon, while the spray top will work for other surfaces around the house – just unscrew to pour with ease.

 Like this story?
 Sign up to our newsletter to get other stories like this delivered straight to your inbox.